 - Keep your torso as vertical as possible while maintaining balance and a flat foot.

 - The opposite leg should stay straight and extend out in front of you as you squat down (tight hamstrings will make this almost impossible!)

 - Once you reach the bottom of the squat, drive the foot through the floor and stand tall.

-- Instructions are same as above, except the athlete will squat down to a box (or bench) instead of freely in open space.
+- Instructions are the same as above, except the athlete will squat down to a box (or bench) instead of freely in an open space.

 - Make sure the foot is close enough to the box so that the box is not missed when squatting down to touch it.
 (I’ve seen it happen)

-If you’re not able to do a Pistol Squat first time trying, don’t worry, you’re not alone.
-Most athletes I’ve worked with have to start with using a bench for pistol squats.
-The first thing you need to do to start progressing is figure out where your real weakness is: strength or flexibility.
+If you’re not able to do a Pistol Squat the first time trying, don’t worry, you’re not alone.
+Most athletes I’ve worked with have to start by using a bench for pistol squats.
+The first thing you need to do to start progressing is figuring out where your real weakness is: strength or flexibility.

 Some lifters simply don’t possess the strength at first to perform a full pistol squat on air.
 On the other hand, many of the athletes I’ve coached actually have the strength to do a pistol squat, but they lack the mobility to be able to go through the full range of motion without falling or their opposite foot crashing into the ground.